Summit Series (conference): Formation (2008-2013)

+Powder Mountain (2013-2025)

 In April 2013, Summit purchased Powder Mountain, the largest ski resort in America, for a reported $40 million.
 Summit relocated its headquarters to Powder Mountain later that year.
 The organization hosted its first event at the resort, Summit Outside, in July 2013.
-Summit is developing a sustainable residential community named Summit Powder Mountain on the mountain.
-Plans for Summit Powder Mountain include 500 homes and a village of comparable density, a recording studio, conference lodge, startup incubator and an innovation laboratory.
+Summit began developing a sustainable residential community named Summit Powder Mountain on the mountain.
+Plans for Summit Powder Mountain included 500 homes and a village of comparable density, a recording studio, conference lodge, startup incubator, and an innovation laboratory.
+The project was never developed, failed and was sold in 2023 to Reed Hastings.

+In 2016, the owners of Summit Mountain Holdings Group were in debt with a foreign investment first that backed the resort in exchange for green cards.
+When the $120 million came due in 2021, they paid back a third of the funds.
+The foreign group sued Summit Mountain Holding, which countersued.
+The investment group sued Hastings and Summit Mountain Group for $75.9 million in July 2025, which they said was the total amount owed plus interest.
+In 2025, the Summit Leadership conference continued to have a mountain series of events at Powder Mountain, as well as a flagship festival.

 Operations

 The organization’s focus is to build a community in which attendees support and inspire each other to achieve personal, business, and altruistic goals.
 Attendees of Summit events have included Zappos.com chief executive Tony Hsieh, music executive Russell Simmons, former football player Dhani Jones, musician Imogen Heap, and founders from YouTube, Facebook, and Twitter.

-In addition to offering keynotes and discussions at its conferences, Summit offers recreational and sporting activities to participants including whitewater kayaking, skydiving, and shark-tagging..
+In addition to offering keynotes and discussions at its conferences, Summit offers recreational and sporting activities to participants including whitewater kayaking, skydiving, and shark-tagging.

 Charitable activities

 Summit Series is focused on philanthropy and has raised more than $2 million for charities and non-profits.
 Its charitable activities include a partnership with the United Nations to raise funds for the Nothing But Nets anti-malaria campaign.
 The Summit Series held an auction to support the campaign, offering a private meeting with Ted Turner and Kofi Annan to the winner, and ultimately raised more than $150,000.
 In July 2009, Summit Series members met at the home of Russell Simmons to brainstorm with President Clinton and to raise money for the Clinton Foundation.
-The event raised $265,000.Following its Summit at Sea conference in 2011, the organization raised more than $800,000 for The Nature Conservancy to create a marine protected area in the Bahamas.
+The event raised $265,000.
+Following its Summit at Sea conference in 2011, the organization raised more than $800,000 for The Nature Conservancy to create a marine protected area in the Bahamas.